1935 24 Hours of Le Mans: 1- to 2-litre entries

 The supercharged MG Magnette had continued its success in Britain.
 The boosted 1087cc engine could put out 115 bhp.
-The works team was not present but three international privateers were entered: John Ludovic Ford and Maurice Baumer returned for a third time, and were joined by the cars of French car run by Philippe Maillard-Brune (who had recently won the Bol d'Or race three weeks earlier) and Dutchman Edmond Hertzberger.
+The works team was not present but three international privateers were entered: John Ludovic Ford and Maurice Baumer returned for a third time and were joined by the cars of Frenchman Philippe Maillard-Brune (who had recently won the Bol d'Or race three weeks earlier) and Dutchman Edmond Hertzberger.
 A fourth car, in George Eyston's team, did not eventuate.